-- The many.
-Social multiplicities, associations, social configurations and compositions are inherently ambiguous and polymorphic (Brighenti 2014).
+Social multiplicities, associations, social configurations and compositions are inherently ambiguous and polymorphic (Brighenti, 2014).
 According to whether we imagine the many as crowds, constituent demos, groups, publics, masses or populations, the emphasis changes significantly.
 Each of these different images of the social subject comes with different measure-problems and measure-solutions.
-In the 19th century, for instance, crowds were feared as a threatening 'out-of-measure' vis-à-vis the harmonious organicist metaphor of a cooperative and solidary social body.
+In the 19th century, for instance, crowds were feared as threatening and 'out-of-measure' vis-à-vis the harmonious organicist metaphor of a cooperative and solidary social body.
 Crowds, however, were also the visible manifestation of the people qua the foundational carrier of sovereignty first made visible at the end of the ancien régime.
 'How to apprehend and govern crowds?
-How to reconcile them with the established power?' - such is the question that resonates among classic crowd psychologists, such as Gustave Le Bon (1895).
-In response, Durkheim's (1912) theorisation of the social group introduced a morally cohesive unit defined by ritual practices, which could serve as a reliable modern measure.
-On the contrary, Tarde's (1901) discussion of publics focused on a constantly shifting and unstable entity characterised by the production of opinion streams and the exposure to the spectacle of news.
-During the 20th century, the mass was described and vehemently criticised by Adorno and Horkheimer (2002[1944]) as the quintessential measure of the mediocrity of the 'average man' (the philistine); and it was not until the 1970s that Foucault's studies on the population as a modern biopolitical notion stressed the biological materiality that roots a social multiplicity in a given ecological environment. - The media.
-The medium is, literally, what stands in the middle, lies in between the many.
-In an enlarged conception, the media are not limited to the mass media of communication, but include all sorts of infrastructures for association.
-McLuhan (1964) famously argued that a medium is something that alters the pace, scale, and pattern of social life in specific ways.
-A medium sets its own measure.
-At bottom, however, we should not forget that the medium is a humble object - an artefact, a worked flint.
-Mundane objects connect us to others, according to their rhythm and measure.
-As revealed by early anthropology, circulating object chains create social ensembles (Malinowski 1922).
-To study mediation thus means studying communication, circulation and transmission, at both their material and immaterial levels (Debray 1991).
-Money is a perfect example of medium, only deceivingly describable as sheer quantity.
-Indeed, the media are neither mere stocks, nor neutral channels through which information and trust flow.
-Superseding their mere presence as 'something between us', the media envelop us - they are measure-environments.
-A whole politics of visibility applies to both the inner side of the media (contents) and its outer side (structure).
-This enables us to understand why media visibility has increasingly turned into a further object of measurement.
-Such tendency is most evident in digital networked media (Castells 1996).
-Digital traces left by crowd movements, including social cloud data, represent a major asset in contemporary capitalism, with data mining - the extraction of visible patterns from crowds of data turning into a flourishing industry.
-Meanwhile, individual attitudes towards one's own visibility and the visibility of others has become the subjective correlate of such objective measurements and, ultimately, one of our current greatest obsessions.
-One of the many perverse effects of this includes for instance the market of 'fake followers', whereby followership and 'likes' are sold and bought as assets to be accumulated in order to 'stand out' (Beauvisage and Mellet 2016) - a perversion that once again connects to what said above about means/ends relations in measure-value environments.
+How to reconcile them with the established power?' - such is the question that resonates among classic crowd psychologists, such as Gustave le Bon (1895).
+In response, Durkheim's (1912) theorization of the social group introduced a morally cohesive unit defined by ritual practices, which could serve as a reliable modern measure.
+On the contrary, Tarde's (1901) discussion of publics focused on a constantly shifting and unstable entity characterized by the production of opinion streams and the exposure to the spectacle of news.
+During the 20th century, the mass was described and vehemently criticized by Adorno and Horkheimer (2002[1944]) as the quintessential measure of the mediocrity of the 'average man' (the philistine); and it was not until the 1970s that Foucault's studies on the population as a modern biopolitical notion stressed the biological materiality that roots a social multiplicity in a given ecological environment.